ecs160ss12019/Nike/StoryMapping.md

 3. missiles with AOE, "debris" effect

 ### LaserBase: (Henry Yi)
-1. I want to move my laserbase with 3 lives.
+1. Able to move my laserbase with 3 lives.
 2. laserbase can shoot missiles, and will die if hit by invaders or resurrected if it still has lives.
 3. laserbase can move faster under certain circumstances(combos or VIP), and has cool shapes(images).